IN PERSON & LIVE-STREAMED

 A rhythmic evening of poetry, dance and sound exploring names we inherit.

 What does it mean to inherit the names given to us?
 Join us for an evening of exploration, movement and thought into how we embody the names we desire, defy the names that limit us and reclaim the names once lost to us.
-Featured is Sethembile Msezane’s short film ISIMO, where an ancestral matriarchal figure feels and holds the pain of the living, and Raymond Antrobus performing from his latest collection All The Names Given translated into BSL dance, plus more.
+Featured is Sethembile Msezane’s short film ISIMO, where an ancestral matriarchal figure feels and holds the pain of the living, and Raymond Antrobus performing from his latest collection.
+All The Names Given translated into visual vernacular by Catrina Nisbett.
+Finally, David Ellington brings to life his poignant and political BSL poem, LIBERTY, in a new highly-visual, poetic and physically realised short film commissioned by Ad Infinitum and HOME.
+The evening will be narrated by award-winning storyteller Mara Menzies.

 This event will be BSL interpreted.